 When Pannekoek’s Marxisme and Darwinism was published, Trofim Lysenko was just 20 years old.
-He doesn’t refer to it, but claims a very different thesis of his own, combining arrogance with ignorance.
+The latter doesn’t refer to the first, but claims a very different thesis of his own, combining arrogance with ignorance.
 Under the protection of Ioseb Besarionis dze Jughashvili, in the name of Marxism, he developed a theory which proofed not only scientifically ridiculous, but also catastrophic in agriculture.

 In 1949 Trofim Lysenko (3) states:

-“The appearance of Darwins’s teaching, expounded in his book, The Origin of Species, marked the beginning of scientific socialism.”
+“The appearance of Darwins’s teaching, expounded in his book, The Origin of Species, marked the beginning of scientific biology.”

 Then he attacks Darwin on his presumed Malthusianism (4), he quotes Friedrich Engels’ critic of “Darwinism” (meant social-Darwinism, which was rejected by Darwin himself, something Friedrich Engels couldn’t know), then he rejects Weismann (5), Mendel (6) and Morgan (7), the founders of modern genetics.
 And then he turns to:

 “The materialist theory of the evolution of living nature necessarily presupposes the recognition of hereditary transmission of individual characteristics acquired by the organism under definite conditions of its life; it is unthinkable without recognition of the inheritance of acquired characters.”